St Mark's Hospital: Beginnings

-The staff consisted of a surgeon, a Matron, a dispenser, nurses and servants.
+The staff consisted of a surgeon, a Matron (Mrs Wilson who held the post from 1846-1873), a dispenser, nurses and servants.
 St Mark's was unique in not employing a physician until 1948, with the arrival of Francis Avery-Jones, "the father of British gastroenterology" and pioneer of medical treatment of peptic ulcer.
 In 1859, Frederick Salmon resigned from his post as Surgeon.
 He is said to have performed 3,500 operations without a single fatality, a remarkable feat in an age when anaesthetics were only just beginning to be used and antiseptics were unknown.
 The Governors commissioned a portrait of him which is now displayed outside of the ward that bears his name.

 New St Mark's

 By the 1870s, ever-increasing demands on the Hospital caused rebuilding to be considered.
 The adjacent site, occupied by rice mills, was acquired but could not be developed for some years due to lack of funds.
 Eventually, building began and in January 1896 the 'New St Mark's' was opened.
 There was considerable difficulty in meeting the costs of maintaining the new building and it was the entertainment industry that finally came to the rescue.
 Lillie Langtry organised a Charity Matinee at her theatre in Drury Lane and the hospital was saved.
 In 1909, the name of the hospital was changed for a second time to St Mark's Hospital for Cancer, Fistula and Other Diseases of the Rectum, reflecting the work and interests of John Percy Lockhart-Mummery, who was a pioneer in cancer surgery.
 The First World War seems to have made little direct impact, although ten beds were given over to servicemen.
 Despite the stringency of the times, the Governors purchased more land on the east side of the hospital which gave room for expansion after hostilities had ceased.
 An Appeal Fund launched in 1920 which was very successful.
-In 1926 work began on a large extension which gave the hospital a new appearance and provided two new wards, as well as new Out-Patient, X-ray, Pathology and Research Departments.
+In 1926 work began on a large extension which gave the hospital a new appearance and provided two new wards, as well as new Out-Patient, X-Ray, Pathology and Research Departments.
 A nurses' home was also provided for the first time.
 This was replaced by a self-contained home in 1936, when the former accommodation became a private wing named after Lockhart-Mummery, who had retired the previous year.
 St Mark's was taken over by the new National Health Service in 1948.
+Matron E J Cable (appointed in 1946) led the nursing staff through the changes and ongoing nurse staffing shortages, with heavy reliance on recruitment of overseas trained nurses until her retirement in 1964.
 A Samaritan Fund was established to assist patients, and meetings ceased in May 1949 when administration of the Fund officially passed to the Ladies Association.
 The Ladies Association became the Friends of St Mark's in June 1971.